-The protection in the present study is much higher that obtained by Yu et al. (2002) with SjC 21.7pcDNA3 in BALB/C mice.
+The protection in the present study is much higher that obtained by Yu et al., (2002) with Sjc 21.7-pcDNA3 in BALB/C mice.
 They reported the worm reduction rate was 29.9% and its egg reduction rate 13.8% in the test group; 31.9% and 28.0% respectively in the boost group.
 The egg reduction rate in the boost group was higher than that of the test group (P < 0.05).
-On the other hand, Hafalla et al. (1999), have been reported that, Schsitosoma japonicum molecule, Sj21.7, is a target of IgE antibodies from high-IgE/SWAP responders, indicating that it may be an important vaccine candidate against human schistosomiasis japonica.
+On the other hand, Hafalla et al., (1999), have been reported that, S. japonicum molecule, Sj21.7, is a target of IgE antibodies from high-IgE/SWAP responders, indicating that it may be an important vaccine candidate against human schistosomiasis japonica.

 Vaccination can be targeted towards the prevention of infection or to the reduction of parasite fecundity.
 A reduction in worm numbers is the "gold standard" for anti-schistosome vaccine development but, as schistosome eggs are responsible for both pathology and transmission, a vaccine targeted on parasite fecundity and egg viability also appears to be entirely relevant (Capron et al., 2002).
+In the present study intramuscular immunization of SM21.7-pcDNA resulted in a reduction in worm burdens ranging between 41% and 53% in Swiss albino mice and C57Bl/6 mice respectively.

 The effective vaccine would prevent the initial infection and might reduce egg granuloma associated pathology (McManus et al., 1998).
-The histopathological examination in the present study of the liver revealed a decreased in the number and size of egg-granulomas in the liver, and intestine of vaccinated mice compared with blank vector injected mice.
-These findings pointed to significant reduction of parasite fecundity and egg viability, the latter directly affecting transmission potentialities of the disease.
+In the present study histopathological examination of the liver revealed a decreased in the number and size of egg-granulomas in the liver, and intestine of vaccinated mice compared with blank vector injected mice.
+These findings pointed to significant reduction of parasite fecundity and egg viability, the latter directly affecting a transmission potentialities of the disease.